 So, this begs the question: What are these bargain studios skipping out on in order to be able to charge such small amounts for their piercings?
 We know that their staff isn’t working for free, because that would completely defeat the point of having a job in the first place.
 So it could be a number of things.
 No matter what, whether it is related to the sterilization process or the jewelry itself used for initial piercing, I shudder to think of what might be getting skipped over.

 The same goes for jewelry: ever bought a super cheap piece of jewelry, only to lose it or have it break, or worn it for a few hours and have it irritate your skin?
 When something is being sold at a lower price, that means it cost less to make.
-As soon as you invest in a high quality piece of jewelry, there are virtually no problems.
+As soon as you invest in high-quality piercing jewelry, there are virtually no problems.
 You know it was a good decision as soon as you start wearing it.
 Comfort wise, it’s wonderful.
-It doesn’t irritate your skin, and it stays fast in your piercing, making it so you don’t have to worry about losing it and having your piercing shrink closed on you.
+High-quality piercing jewelry doesn’t irritate your skin, and it stays fast in your piercing, making it so you don’t have to worry about losing it and having your piercing shrink closed on you.

 Personally, I’m a bargain shopper; a complete miser.
 I’m over here searching discount codes upon discount codes so that I can save that extra buck on that hoodie I’m trying to order online.
 But there are some things that you want to invest in, and when it comes to piercing and body jewelry, the reason for this is your health.
 You wouldn’t spend only $20 on a piercing for the same reason you wouldn’t buy sushi from a gas station: It just doesn’t make sense.

-Check out the Association of Professional Piercers Bill of Rights to start familiarizing yourself with what to look for in a safe body piercing studio!
+Check out the Association of Professional Piercers Bill of Rights to start familiarizing yourself with what to look for in a safe body piercing studio that only sells high-quality piercing jewelry!

 @safepiercing shows us the importance of internally-threaded and well-polished jewelry.
 Initial piercing should always be done with what is shown on the left.